PCIe400 generic readout board qualification test: Summary

 \section{Summary}

 In the process of qualifying the generic readout board PCIe400, we developed a versatile software framework that enables efficient testing of complex boards from debugging to production.
-Extensive simulation work during design allowed the implementation of errorless 4x100\gbps PAM4 links and PCIe interface.
-A phase-determinism proof of concept on four channels shows that Agilex FGT transceivers are compatible with a 10\ps~peak-to-peak phase determinism precision.
+Extensive simulation work during design allowed the implementation of error-free 4x100\gbps PAM4 links and PCIe interface.
+A phase-determinism proof of concept on four channels shows that Agilex FGT transceivers are compatible with a 10\ps~peak-to-peak phase determinism precision between resets.

 Additional tests are underway to qualify all PCIe400 features.
 In particular, further studies on clock distribution with phase determinism are required to evaluate stability across gateware compilations, temperature variations and at a system level.